-- Monster of the Twentieth Century, Kotoku Shusui and Japan’s First Anti-Imperialist Movement – The radical Japanese journalist Kotoku Shusui, who moved from socialism to anarchism, wrote a seminal critique of imperialism — before Hobson and Lenin — and led the movement against empire in Japan.
+Monster of the Twentieth Century, Kotoku Shusui and Japan’s First Anti-Imperialist Movement, Robert Tierney (2015) – The radical Japanese journalist Kotoku Shusui (pictured left), who moved from socialism to anarchism, wrote a seminal critique of imperialism — before Hobson and Lenin — and led the movement against empire in Japan.
 This books gives an overview of Shusui’s life and work and includes the first English language translation of his seminal 1901 book.
 Read the introduction for free here.
 Listen to an Against the Grain podcast episode interview with the author.

-- Shifu, Soul of Chinese Anarchism – Shifu began his political career as central figure of in early Chinese nationalist radicalism but following his disillusionment with the republican revolution converted to anarchism and became a key influential figure of the milieu.
+Shifu, Soul of Chinese Anarchism, Edward S. Krebs (1998) – Shifu began his political career as central figure of in early Chinese nationalist radicalism but following his disillusionment with the republican revolution of 1911 converted to anarchism and became the most well known and important anarchist figure of the period.
 He founded the Association of Anarchist Communist Comrades and was active is supporting the formation of early labor unions in Shanghai.
 Read a review of the book here.

-- Anarchism in the Chinese Revolution, Arif Dirlik (1993) – Anarchism in Chinese emerged out of the early nationalist movement and between 1905 to 1930 exerted a broad influence on Chinese culture and politics and early on were at the center of the radical left prior to the rise of the Chinese Communist Party.
+Anarchism in the Chinese Revolution, Arif Dirlik (1993) – Anarchism in China emerged out of the early nationalist movement and between 1905 to 1930 exerted a broad influence on Chinese culture and politics.
+It was very much at the center of the radical left prior to the rise of the Chinese Communist Party after 1921.
 Author Arif Dirlik offers the most thorough as well as sympathetic treatment to Anarchist movement of this period.
 A free PDF is available here and we also recommend this interview with Dirlik as well.

-- Review by José Antonio Gutiérrez D. of Anarchism in Korea.
+Review by José Antonio Gutiérrez D. of Anarchism in Korea.
 Independence, Transnationalism, and the Question of National Development 1919 – 1984 by Dongyoun Hwang.
-The review discusses the little known history of the Korean anarchist movement and themes of nationalism, transnational alliances, relations with the rising communist movement and more.
+The review discusses the little known history of the Korean anarchist movement and themes of nationalism, transnational alliances, relations with the rising communist movement during the period and more.